Why doesn’t a narcissist understand your point of view?

 They only care about themselves.
 It’s a case of it’s my way, and nobody else matters.

-If you think you can go to a narcissist, to explain your thoughts or feelings, why you’re doing something, why what they did has hurt the children, believing you can explain it to them, it’s not going to happen, they’ll either see criticism which they hate, or they’ll just not think your opinion matters as they’re always right.
-They think they are superior, and no one will be able to change their mind.
-The narcissist has no empathy towards others.
-So if they have hurt you or your children they don’t care, they don’t see it.
+If you think you can go to a narcissist to explain your thoughts or feelings, why you’re doing something, why what they did has hurt the children, believing you can explain it to them, it’s not going to happen, they’ll either see criticism which they hate, or they’ll just not think your opinion matters as they’re always right.
+They believe they are superior, and no one will be able to change their mind.
+The narcissist has low empathy towards others.
+So if they have hurt you or your children, they don’t care.
+They don’t see it.
 They just feed off your attention, positive or negative.

 You have to remember when you’re trying to discuss anything with a narcissist.
 You are in effect talking to a toddler not getting their own way, toddlers language and understanding isn’t fully developed when they’ve been caught red-handed doing something they shouldn’t most toddlers like all narcissist will lie or deny all knowledge when you are asking a toddler to do something they don’t want to do, they can strop, sulk, stare you out, play the waiting game to see if you give in Before the toddler does.
 When you say no to a toddler, where they haven’t learned to control their emotions, they can scream the house down, they can stop whatever they are doing, sit down wherever they are and not move, waiting to see just how far they can push you and how you will handle it, and toddlers can try many methods to see if they can have their needs met until they learn and develop as they grow, how to handle their emotions they right way, most often you can not reason with a toddler you reward a toddler for good behaviour and punish for bad.

-Level up is one method used to communicate with a narcissist, to get the right outcome for you, narcissistic people live for attention, take that attention away.
+Level up is one method used to communicate with a narcissist.
+To get the right outcome, narcissistic people live for attention.
+Take that attention away.
 Like toddlers, they might act out to receive some.
-Yet, the longer you give no reaction, to their negative behaviour, the more chance you’ll have of them either leaving you alone and finding attention elsewhere or playing nice to receive your attention, at that point, give them your attention, not too much just enough for them to learn how you will and will not be treated, this isn’t easy, you have to be in a good place, you have to learn who you are, and have great control, or know how to deal with your emotions.
+Yet, the longer you give no reaction to their negative behaviour, the more chance you’ll have of them either leaving you alone and finding attention elsewhere or playing nice to receive your attention.
+At that point, give them your attention, not too much, just enough for them to learn how you will and will not be treated.
+This isn’t easy.
+You have to be in a good place.
+You have to learn who you are and have great control or know how to deal with your emotions.
 Otherwise, you get sucked into their games again.

 So how to deal with a narcissist is how to deal with a toddler.